MIGG-NTU/academic/content/authors/jiayuanyao/_index.md

 - Alumni
 ---

-[Jiayuan Yao](https://www.ntu.edu.sg/home/jiayuanyao/) joined MIG as a research fellow in August 2018.
+[Jiayuan Yao](http://grzy.cug.edu.cn/yaojiayuan/) joined MIG as a research fellow in August 2018.
 He has been working on the project of **Seismic Imaging in Myanmar**.
-Now he is professor at China University of Geosciences (Wuhan).
+Now he is a professor at China University of Geosciences (Wuhan).